 When people think about slip and fall cases, they often think about icy sidewalks or driveways.
-However, slip and fall cases often happen indoors.
-As a property owner or as a guest, it is important to be aware of indoor conditions that can lead to slip and fall lawsuits.
-We have compiled a list of circumstances in which a property owner can be held responsible for slip and fall injuries.
+These are examples of outdoor slip and fall accidents.
+However, slip and fall cases often happen indoors as well.
+Indoor slip and fall accidents are different from outdoor slip and fall accidents in many ways.
+As a property owner or as a guest, it is important to be aware of indoor conditions that can lead to indoor slip and fall lawsuits.
+We have compiled a list of circumstances in which a property owner can be held responsible for indoor slip and fall injuries.

 - A handrail is broken or missing

 - Debris (dirt, trash, etc) is on the stairs